0xhanyuu/hykernel/README.md

 GNU Coreutils, i.e. `touch`, `mkdir`, `read`, `echo`, `tee`, etc. See commands used in `setup-hykernel.sh`.

 Compiler: `gcc`, should be able to be substituted with any other compiler, and can be configured in the Makefile.

+## **Notes:**

+This project is a work in progress.
+Some commands still lack functionality.

+The default compiler used for this project is `gcc` and may be substituted with any other compiler, as well as other compiler information found in the `Makefile`.